-- 1. Call to Order

-- 2. Proof of due notice of the meeting and determination of quorum

-- 3. Approval of the Minutes of the Annual Stockholders' Meeting held on July 17, 2023

-- 4. Approval of the Annual Report

-- 5. Election of Directors

-- 6. Appointment of External Auditor

-- 7. Transaction of such other and further business as may properly come before the Meeting

-- 8. Adjournment
+- 1. Call to Order - 2.
+Proof of due notice of the meeting and determination of quorum - 3.
+Approval of the Minutes of the Annual Stockholders' Meeting held on June 10, 2024 - 4.
+Approval of the Annual Report - 5.
+Election of Directors, including Independent Directors and the extension of their term - 6.
+Appointment of External Auditor - 7.
+Transaction of such other and further business as may properly come before the Meeting - 8.
+Adjournment

-Only stockholders of record as of April 29, 2024 are entitled to notice of, and to vote at, the Meeting.
-The stock and transfer book of the Company will be closed from April 29, 2024 to the close of business hours on June 10, 2024.
+Only stockholders of record as of May 14, 2025 are entitled to notice of, and to vote at, the Meeting.
+The stock and transfer book of the Company will be closed from May 14, 2025 to the close of business hours on June 16, 2025.